 Historic St George Street is largely restored to its original appearance.
 It’s lined with shops, restaurants, galleries and museums — including Ripley’s Believe It or Not Museum.

 The Spanish Quarter is a restored area representing Spanish Life In old St. Augustine, Florida.

 Education and colleges are a large part of the history of our area.
-Visit Beautiful Flagler College, a four year private college.
-St John’s River Community College, First Coast Technical Institute, University of St Augustine For the Health Sciences and the Florida School for the Deaf and Blind.
+Visit beautiful Flagler College, St John’s River Community College, First Coast Technical Institute, University of St. Augustine for the Health Sciences and the Florida School for the Deaf and Blind.